6 missing after small plane loses contact over Lake Erie

 Six people were on board the twin-engine Cessna Citation 525 that was headed for the Ohio State University airport, a Coast Guard statement said.

+Three adults and three children were on board the aircraft, CNN affiliate WEWS reported.
+All had attended the Cleveland Cavaliers basketball game Thursday night before flying out of the city, WEWS reported.

-"The Coast Guard dispatched a helicopter from air station Detroit and has partnered with the Canadian Coast Guard who sent a C-130 plane down to assist in the search.
-A 140-foot Coast Guard boat from Detroit is also on the way and will assist in the search once it arrives," the statement said.
+"The Coast Guard dispatched a helicopter from air station Detroit and has partnered with the Canadian Coast Guard who sent a C-130 plane down to assist in the search," the statement said.

+Coast Guard Cutter Bristol Bay is also on its way from Detroit to help, the Coast Guard said.

 The search operation was being made "very difficult" by 12- to 15-foot waves on Lake Erie, the Coast Guard said.